House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Common Locations: High-humidity locations in/around the home

 Penicillium is found in most natural environments and is commonly used in drug and food production.
 It’s also known to be the source of many antibiotics.
-But, this mold can cause allergic reactions when grown in large numbers in your basement.
+However, it can cause allergic reactions when grown in large numbers in your basement.

-It normally appears in round, fuzzy greenish blots with white edges.
+It normally appears in round, fuzzy, greenish blots with white edges.
 It spreads quickly through the air and can cause heart or asthma-related problems.
-Penicillium, like other molds, thrives in high-moisture areas — which is why basements are a prime location.
+Like other molds, Penicillium thrives in high-moisture areas, which is why basements are a prime location.

 4. Serpula